hyperledger/iroha-2-docs/src/guide/python.md

 ## 5. Registering and minting assets

-Now we must talk a little about assets.
-Iroha has been built with few underlying assumptions about what the assets need to be.
+Iroha has been built with few [underlying assumptions](./objects/assets.md) about what the assets need to be in terms of their value type and characteristics (fungible or non-fungible, mintable or non-mintable).

-The assets can be fungible (every £1 is exactly the same as every other £1), or non-fungible (a £1 bill signed by the Queen of Hearts is not the same as a £1 bill signed by the King of Spades), mintable (you can make more of them) and non-mintable (you can only specify their initial quantity in the genesis block).

-Additionally, the assets have different underlying value types.

 Asset creation is by far the most cumbersome: